MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveendpointpairtemplate_createendpointpairasync_354642904.md

 # Windows.Networking.XboxLive.XboxLiveEndpointPairTemplate.CreateEndpointPairAsync

 ## -description

+Creates an **XboxLiveEndpointPair** between the local device and a specified remote device, based on the current template, with creation behavior **XboxLiveEndpointPairCreationBehaviors.None**.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -parameters

 ### -param deviceAddress

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The XboxLiveDeviceAddress of the remote device to be connected to.

 ## -returns

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+An asynchronous endpoint creation operation.
+When the operation completes, contains the results of the operation.

 ## -remarks

+The most common way to get an address for the *deviceAddress* parameter is to be sent one from the Xbox Live matchmaking service.

 ## -examples

 ## -see-also

 [CreateEndpointPairAsync(XboxLiveDeviceAddress, XboxLiveEndpointPairCreationBehaviors)](xboxliveendpointpairtemplate_createendpointpairasync_235287572.md)